barrinalo/ventiliser/README.md

 Ventiliser is a tool for segmenting pressure and flow waveforms from ventilators into breaths.
 It also attempts to find the position of breath sub-phases.
 Ventiliser was developed on data from neonates ventialted on Draeger ventilators.

+Please see the accompanying paper ["Computational analysis of neonatal ventilator waveforms and loops"](https://doi.org/10.1038/s41390-020-01301-9) for details

 ### Installation

 Ventiliser depends on numpy, pandas, scipy, atpbar, and PyQT5.
 Installation via pip is recommended.

 ```python